-• The sum of the products of the hard cost limit by bedroom type and the number of units, by bedroom type, in the Project.
+A Project's grand total hard costs, as calculated in the Common Application, are limited to the sum of the products of the hard cost limit by bedroom type and the number of units, by bedroom type, in the Project.

 Bedrooms Hard Cost Limit

-0 \$144,785
+0 \$152,736

-1 \$165,972
+1 \$175,089

-2 \$201,822
+2 \$212,906

-3 \$261,090
+3 \$275,432

-4+ \$286,597
+4+ \$302,338

 Projects that exceed the grand total hard cost limit must provide a detailed explanation of the specific expenses that result in costs in excess of the limits.
+Explanation should include a breakdown of specific items, such as required environmental costs, impact fees, or historic rehabilitation with attributable dollar amounts.